CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 He considered himself a scientist and as a result, science and knowledge were good things plus he'd rather me reading the encyclopedia than Mad Magazine or comic books, which if ever he found he threw in the trash.

-Still, even though may not have read my school books but I did enjoy reading the encyclopedia.
-Its also a fact because of those encyclopedias my schoolwork improved considerably.
-My least favorite classes became my most favorite classes, in particular, science, history and English.
+Still, even though I may not have read my school books I did enjoy reading the encyclopedia.
+It's also a because of those encyclopedias my schoolwork improved considerably.
+My least favorite classes became my favorite classes, in particular, science, history and English.

 I discovered I also liked to write.

-When I was 13 I once wrote an 12 page essay on the meaning of the ending of Stanley Kubrick;s 2001 A Space Odyssey.
+When I was thirteen I once wrote a 12 page essay on the meaning of the ending of Stanley Kubrick;s 2001 A Space Odyssey.
 My teacher accused me of either copying it or one of my older siblings having written it for me.

 I remember my mother confronting the teacher and scolding her for even suggesting I cheated.
 These are not humble-brags but facts pertinent to the back-story and the beginning of understanding what contributed to the course my life would take.

-Before our family moved to Oklahoma City, we summered at a place called Buckeye Lake east of Columbus.
-It was there where another seemingly chance encounter with a piece of technology would become an important tool in my future investigational arsenal.
+Before our family moved to Oklahoma City, we summered at a place called Buckeye Lake.
+It was there where another seemingly chance encounter with a piece of technology that would become an important tool in my future investigational arsenal.

 I saw it as we came through the front door.
 Up against one wall was this enormous and intriguing device.
 I was immediately drawn to it.
 I plugged in the huge tube-filled Hallicrafters shortwave radio.
 My father explained to me what it was and what it could do.
 Later that evening he plugged in the outside aerial antenna and we fired it up.